-- Part A (20 marks) Five Short answer questions of 4 marks each.
+- Part A (20 marks) Ten Short answer questions of 2 marks each.
 All questions are compulsory.
 There should be at least one question from each module and not more than two questions from any module. - Part B (80 Marks) Candidates have to answer one full question (question may contain subdivisions), out of the two from each module.
-Each question carries 20 marks. - Note: The question paper shall contain at least 50% design/analytical/problem solving questions.
+Each question carries 20 marks.

-- Students would understand the basic structure and functioning of a digital computer. - The concepts of addressing and instruction execution cycle would enable the students to develop efficient programs. - Ability to design a basic processing unit using the concepts of ALU and control logic design.
+- □ Students would understand the basic structure and functioning of a digital computer. - □ The concepts of addressing and instruction execution cycle would enable the students to develop efficient programs. - □ Ability to design a basic processing unit using the concepts of ALU and control logic design.

-13.403 OBJECT ORIENTED TECHNIQUES (FR)
+18.403 OBJECT ORIENTED TECHNIQUES (FR)